-Mechanistically, we have observed that AGENT-797:
+Mechanistically, we have observed that agenT-797:

-- Homes to tumors; - Persist beyond our measurement period of 35 days; - Are activated by CD1d, the key ligand for the invariant TCR, and by stress ligands for potent tumor killing; - Can secrete a wide array of inflammatory cytokines to clear infections and tumors; - Recruit and activate NK and T cells to regulate the immune response; and - Dampen inflammatory donor T cell activity to naturally suppress GvHD.
+- Homes to tumors; - Activates dendritic cells (signalers that help the immune system recognize tumor cells); - Kills M2 macrophages (immunosuppressive cells that constrain the body's ability to fight tumors); - Restores tumor killing capacity of exhausted T cells; - Persists beyond our measurement period of 35 days; - Are activated by CD1d, the key ligand for the invariant TCR, and by stress ligands for potent tumor killing; - Can secrete a wide array of inflammatory cytokines to clear infections and tumors; - Recruit and activate NK and T cells to regulate the immune response; and - Dampen inflammatory donor T cell activity to naturally suppress GvHD.

-iNKT cells use an invariant TCR α -chain and recognize the glycolipid α -GalCer, as well as other exogenous and endogenous glycolipids presented by monomorphic major histocompatibility complex ("MHC")-I-like CD1d. iNKT cells contribute to natural anti-tumor responses through their IFN-g-production and the subsequent activation of DCs, NK cells and cytotoxic T lymphocytes, and their presence within tumors correlates with favorable prognosis in multiple cancers. iNKT cells offer distinct therapeutic advantages as a platform for allogeneic therapy in that the cells naturally home to tissues, aid clearance of tumors and infected cells and suppress GvHD.
+iNKT cells use an invariant TCR α -chain and recognize the glycolipid α -GalCer, as well as other exogenous and endogenous glycolipids presented by monomorphic major histocompatibility complex ("MHC")-I-like CD1d. iNKT cells contribute to natural anti-tumor responses through their IFN- production and the subsequent activation of DCs, NK cells and cytotoxic T lymphocytes, and their presence within tumors correlates with favorable prognosis in multiple cancers. iNKT cells offer distinct therapeutic advantages as a platform for allogeneic therapy in that the cells naturally home to tissues, aid clearance of tumors and infected cells and suppress GvHD.
 Additionally, we have observed persistence of over 35 days in some of our preclinical models, making iNKT cells well-suited for therapeutic application.